 Proposal

-– The proposal submitted by Contractor in response to the Solicitation.
+– The proposal submitted by Contractor in response to the Application.

 Protected Health Information or Personal Health Information

 – Protected health information, including electronic protected health information (EPersonal Health Information) as defined in HIPAA that relates to an Enrollee.
 Protected Health Information also includes “medical information” as defined by the California Confidentiality of Medical Information Act (CMIA) at California Civil Code section 56, et seq.